noahbrenner/fresh_tomatillos/README.md

 To Do
 -----

-* Move small HTML template to a separate file
-* Make a function for reading templates from files
 * Implement `__repr__`, maybe others
 * Parse URL to get YouTube ID
     * Check if it's already the ID